tabeebyeamin/KLP-Bot/README.md

 - Monitoring Using Proxies
 - Messenger Bot?
 - Make it able to send Kijiji user a message on their posting
+- Turn into web application so users don't have to download